The Deeper Dive: Is Uber The New McJob?

 She now wears a prosthesis and, partially due to her health issues, her job prospects have never solidified into a permanent position that would give stability to her husband and two kids.

 Sherryl ended up doing what a lot of people who find themselves on the outer margins of the employment world.
 She became a driver for Uber and Lyft.
 From stay at home parents who have seen their children go off to college, to those who have medical conditions that don’t quite allow them to get a disability check, Uber, Lyft, and other ride transportation services are filling in the cracks for those who want work wherever they can find it.
+People who become Uber drivers can use software similar to this uber mileage tracker, to keep track of their mileage, ensuring they keep track of their business expenses.

 These jobs are high on service, but not so high on pay, So is Uber and their ilk really a McJob?
 It’s a pretty complicated question because the McJobs of the past and present have been quite different.